bbc/peaks.js/README.md

     // Returns a string for the playhead timestamp label
     formatPlayheadTime: function,

-    // Show current time next to the play head
+    // Show current time next to the playhead
     showPlayheadTime: false,

-    // Precision of time label of play head and point/segment markers
+    // Precision of time label of playhead and point/segment markers
     timeLabelPrecision: 2,

     // Color of the axis gridlines